Rajghag09/TaskMate/README.md

 #### Usage of MySQL Database
 - Navigate to http://localhost:3306 in your browser.
 - Log in using the default credentials:
-- Username: todos-user
+- Username: springstudent
-- Password: dummytodos
+- Password: dummytodosspringstudent
 - You can now manage your todos: create, read, update, and delete.

 ## License